sinzii/drafts/dedot_announcement.md

 ## Who we are?
 We are small team that falls in love with Polkadot technology and believe in the vision of a decentralization future.
 - We've started contributing from 2022 and since then we have secured 2 W3F Grants to building open source for Polkadot:
   - The [1st grant](https://grants.web3.foundation/applications/coong_wallet) is to build [`Coong Wallet`](https://github.com/CoongCrafts/coong-wallet), a website-based wallet that's compatible with `@polkadot/extension` APIs and works seamlessly on both desktop and mobile.
-(Demo 1, Demo 2)
   - The [2nd grant](https://grants.web3.foundation/applications/delightfuldot) is to fund the initial phase of `dedot` (formerly named DelightfulDOT)
 - We're also the first prize winner of Polkadot Hackathon Vietnam 2023 with [`InSpace`](https://inspace.ink), an on-chain community launcher via ink! smart contracts.
 - Thang (@sinzii), our lead developer, is PBA 5 graduate in Singapore.